 The purpose of the product is defined in the product vision.
 It is the Product Owner who creates this vision, manages it for the entire life of the product and owns the same.
 The Product Owner has the responsibility of creating a vision so that the development team clearly visualizes the expected outcome by the user.
 It is the Product Owner who interacts and collaborates with the users to understand their requirements, so that it can be effectively communicated with the team.
 Also, it is equally significant to communicate to the stakeholders the vision and goals so that they have a clear-cut understanding of the outcome.

 The primary responsibility of the role of a Product Owner is managing the product backlog.
 Today’s market is really dynamic and every customer wants to stay on the top of the latest trends in the industry.
 This product backlog is derived from the roadmap created by the Product Owner.
 Even the items in the product backlog might require some movement due to changing priorities.
 It is the Product Owner’s responsibility to build up a stack of items in the backlog and prioritize them as per the business goals and the global approach.
-The product backlog is a dynamic list of items and as we call it in agile, it is a ‘live document’ that should be frequently updated based on changing project requirements all the way through to development.
+The product backlog is a dynamic list of items and as we call it in agile, it is a ‘live document’ that should be frequently updated, based on changing project requirements, all the way through to development.
 The Product Backlog exists as long as there is a Scrum team that works on the product.

 Once we have the basic entities in place – vision, product backlog, and the prioritization, the product owner has to make sure that he/she is participating in the overall development stages of the product.
 The team might need their Product Owner to get the clarity on a few queries or they might need to demo the committed item.
 The Product Owner will participate in the ceremonies with the team.
 In some ceremonies, this role can be active such as planning or backlog grooming but can also be passive or inactive such as in the daily Scrum.